 The Add to Favorites button adds the active topic to the Favorites tab.

 The Find in Topic button highlights search text in the active topic.

 The Print button prints or shows a preview of the active topic.

 The Viewer Options button displays settings such as how large the text appears, how many search results to return, how many topics to show in history, and whether to check for updates online.

 The Manage Content button makes the Manage Content tab active.

-The small triangle opens a list of tabs, including topic tabs and the Manage Content tab.
-You can make any of those tabs active by choosing it.
+The small triangle on the right-hand side opens a list of tabs, including topic tabs and the Manage Content tab.
+You can choose a tab name to make it the active tab.